 The main reason I tried this tart was that at my flat we were having a Sunday Roast.
 Not just any Sunday Roast but the first meaty roast my housemate has had in the last 13 years!
 Being a strict veggie then I come from a trip from London and she’s eating bacon!
 To celebrate the fact she has come back to the world of eating meat, we made a huge roast chicken and I made this tart for pudding.
 Think I would use a shallower tin if I made it again.Print

 - 8″ Blind Baked Shortcrust Pastry Case ( I used ready made shortcrust, blind baked for 15 minutes, then another 5 minutes without the beans)

 1. Oven to 180C.
 In a stand mixer like my beautiful Kitchenaid (although mine is baby blue), with the whisk attachment pour in the evaporated milk and muscovado sugar and mix.
 Mix as you’ve never mixed before.
 Whisk at a high speed for 15 minutes.
 You will have a pale caramel frothy mixture.
 This stage is worth taking your time as will mean the end tart will be nice and lighter.
 That’s all the hard work!
 So simple – maybe not one recommended to hand whisk!

 2. As I had two smallish dishes to use, I spread the mixture between two blind baked cases.
-Pour the mixture in to the pastry cases and bake for 15 minutes.
-The tart should have a slight tacky surface to the top and will continue to cook when taken out the oven.
+Pour the mixture into the pastry cases and bake for 15 minutes.
+The tart should have a slightly tacky surface to the top and will continue to cook when taken out the oven.
 Leave to cool.